Discover the benefits of reaching out to licensed insolvency practitioners as a creditor who is owed money.

 The party who initiates the insolvency process is the one responsible for paying the fees, and if it is a creditor who begins insolvency proceedings against a company, the director will be served with a winding-up petition.

-Why you should contact an insolvency practitioner
+Why you should contact an insolvency practitioner as a creditor

 While a lot of creditors take the insolvency procedures of their clients at face value, many don’t understand the potential benefits of contacting an insolvency practitioner if your client is facing insolvency.